esbenp/heimdal/README.md

 ## Introduction

-Heimdal is an Exception handler build specifically for APIs.
+Heimdal is a Laravel exception handler build specifically for APIs.

 ### Why is it needed?